 - Hallux limitus refers to the inability to bend your big toe joint upwards.

-- This usually precedes advanced arthritis, it is the start of destruction of your cartilage in the big toe joint.
+- This usually precedes advanced arthritis.
+It is the start of the destruction of your cartilage in the big toe joint.

 - This is usually the start of big toe joint arthritis.